-Discover three simple steps to create perfectly seared scallops, and serve them on a colourful salad made with thinly sliced mango, red pepper, cucumber and red onion.
+Discover three simple steps to create perfectly seared scallops, then serve them on a refreshing colorful salad made with thinly sliced mango, red pepper, cucumber and red onion.
+Learning how to sear scallops is easy once you know the tricks!

-A simple mango salad topped with two perfectly seasoned and seared scallops made an ideal appetizer for two tonight.
+A simple mango salad topped with two perfectly seasoned and seared scallops makes an ideal appetizer to set the tone for a delicious meal!

 When mangos are in season, I love to add them to salads, like this Strawberry-Mango Arugula Salad.
-I’m inspired to use them in different dishes, like this Mango Chicken, or Slow Cooker Thai Mango Chicken, or these Thai Chicken Lettuce Wraps.
+I'm inspired to use them in different dishes, like this Mango Chicken, or Slow Cooker Thai Mango Chicken.

-Today I just wanted to add some colour to my meal so I paired them with bright red peppers, fresh cucumbers and a few slivers of red onion to make this cheerful salad.
+Today I just wanted to add some color to my meal so I paired them with bright red peppers, fresh cucumbers, and a few slivers of red onion to make this cheerful salad.
 It made a perfect base for some tasty seared scallops.

 I've avoided cooking scallops at times.
 I'm so concerned that I'm either going to overcook them or undercook them.
 They're expensive, and I don't want to waste them!
 But I've experimented with them lately, and they're really very simple to cook.